akka/akka/akka-docs/rst/java/http/implications-of-streaming-http-entity.rst

 Pending: Automatic discarding of not used entities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under certin conditions is is possible to detect an entity is very unlikely to be used by the user for a given request,
+Under certain conditions it is possible to detect an entity is very unlikely to be used by the user for a given request,
 and issue warnings or discard the entity automatically.
 This advanced feature has not been implemented yet, see the below
 note and issues for further discussion and ideas.